 . . .and yet he could paint.

 More than that Willy never doubted he was an artist.
-He never say himself as anything else but as an artist.
-Just because his disability made that inconvenient and challenging did not mean that he was not able to be an artist.
+He never saw himself as anything other than an artist.
+Just because his disability made that inconvenient and challenging, did not mean that he was not able to be an artist.

 Should you change your personality?

 What if your personality is getting in the way of your career?
 Let’s say you find yourself with a career in forensic accountancy but have a personality type that likes a lot of interaction with people.
 You have a personality that likes to meet people.
 Let’s also say that your personality hates to get bogged down in the details, preferring to work on the big picture.